Gentleman-Programming/Gentleman.Dots/README.md

 1. **Install Tmux**

-   Tmux is a terminal multiplexer that allows you to run multiple terminal sessions within a single window.

-   **Install Tmux**

    ```bash
    brew install tmux
    ```

 2. **Install TPM (Tmux Plugin Manager)**

-   TPM is a plugin manager for Tmux that allows you to easily manage and install Tmux plugins.

-   **Install TPM**

    ```bash
    git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
    ```

 3. **Copy Tmux Configuration**

-   While in the `Gentleman.Dots` directory, copy the Tmux configuration files:

    ```bash
    cp -r GentlemanTmux/.tmux ~/